cnsoto/JavaScript-Notes/THIS keyword.md

   johnsRoom.cleanTable("Zest's soap")// cleaning john's table using Zest's soap
 ```
 ----
+Another interesting way to create an object is returning an object using a ES6 Object literals feature, canceling the methods and the properties definition made using _THIS_ in the body of the constructor function.

 ----
-Example 3.3 Shows how a construction function can modify the object using the _return_ keyword
+Example 3.3 Shows how a constructor function can modify the object using the _return_ keyword
 ```
   function C(){
     this.a=37